SEpapoulis/MAPT/README.md

 `sys.path.insert(0, 'local/path/to/MAPT)`
 You can see an example jupyter notebook of this module at /Moccia_PNA/Moccia_PNA.ipynb

+MAPT is currently in beta!
+Please report any issues you run into!

 ##Documentation
 Documentation can be found under docs/_build/html/index.html